 Ideas for productive ways to spend marketing dollars without blowing the bank:

 There are countless platforms and channels and guerrilla marketing techniques that you can try!
-There is certainly no cookie cutter formula for how you should be spending marketing dollars.
+There is certainly no cookie cutter formula for how you should be spending your marketing budget.
 Just remember to have fun and get creative (while staying within budget, of course!).

 Automate Your Marketing Like Machinery.
 Get a free 5 Step Guide